William F. “Buffalo Bill” Cody

 In 1883, Cody created what would become Buffalo Bill’s Wild West, a grand performance that propelled him to fortune and worldwide fame.
 The Wild West was staged, in one form or another, for thirty years, playing to enthusiastic crowds throughout the United States and Europe.
 In Europe, Cody was called “Nature’s Nobleman” because he was someone who had grown up on the frontier yet represented all of those best aspects of civilization.

 Despite his characterization as a figure from the past, Buffalo Bill always looked to the future.
 As a businessman, he invested in projects that he hoped might bring economic growth to the West.
 With his earnings, he invested in an Arizona mine, hotels in Sheridan and Cody, Wyoming, stock breeding, ranching, coal and oil development, film making, town building, tourism, and publishing.
-In 1899, he established his own newspaper, the Cody Enterprise, which is still the main source of news for the city of Cody today.
+In 1899, he established his own newspaper, the Cody Enterprise, which is still the main source of news for the town of Cody today.
 Taking advantage of his celebrity status, Cody was an early advocate of women’s suffrage and the fair treatment of American Indians.

 The most famous American in the world